library(bayesSSM)

 library(expm) # For matrix exponentiation

-Stochastic SIR Model
+set.seed(1405)Stochastic SIR Model

-We consider a stochastic SIR (Susceptible–Infectious–Recovered) model for the spread of an infectious disease in a closed population of size N, meaning there are no births, deaths, or migration.
+We consider a stochastic SIR (Susceptible–Infectious–Recovered) model for the spread of an infectious disease in a closed population of size pop_size, meaning there are no births, deaths, or migration.
 The population is divided into three compartments: susceptible (S), infectious (I), and recovered (R).
 Initially, all individuals are susceptible except for m infectious individuals.

 Note that most of the literature on SIR models assumes a deterministic model, where the compartments are treated as continuous and are described by ordinary differential equations (ODEs).
+Here, we instead consider a fully stochastic model, where the compartments are discrete and the transitions between compartments are governed by probabilistic rules.
+Especially for small populations, stochastic models can capture the inherent randomness in disease transmission and recovery more accurately than deterministic models.

-Each infectious individual makes contact with any given member of the population according to a time-homogeneous Poisson process with rate \lambda/N, where \lambda > 0.
+Each infectious individual makes contact with any given member of the population according to a time-homogeneous Poisson process with rate \lambda/pop_size, where \lambda > 0.
 Thus, each infectious individual makes contact with any other individual at an overall rate of \lambda, independent of the population size.

 The duration of the infectious period for each individual is assumed to follow an exponential distribution: I \sim \text{Exp}(\gamma), where \gamma > 0 is the recovery rate.

 Let S(t) and I(t) denote the number of susceptible and infectious individuals at time t \geq 0, respectively.
 Under the assumptions above, the process \{(S(t), I(t)) : t \geq 0\} forms a continuous-time Markov process, since both infection and recovery events are exponentially distributed and are therefore memoryless.
-Since N is fixed, we have R(t) = N - S(t) - I(t), and thus the process can be described by the pair (S(t), I(t)).
+Since pop_size is fixed, we have R(t) = pop_size - S(t) - I(t), and thus the process can be described by the pair (S(t), I(t)).

 Transition Rates